Weekly Review: Master Limited Partnership CEFs

 Source: CEFConnect.com

 Our leader three weeks in a row is the Cushing Energy Income Fund (SRF).
-With a current discount of -14.80% it is definitely the most undervalued fund.
-The change here is that last week its Z-Score was 0.30.
-The week before it was almost overvalued with a score of 2.10 and today we see that it has turned negative to -1.00.
+With a current discount of -14.91% it is definitely the most undervalued fund, at least in terms of Discount.
+The change here is that last week its Z-Score was 1.00.
+The week before it was almost overvalued with a score of 2.10 and today we see that it has turned negative to -1.10.
 However, statistically it is still not a bargain.

+And if you are wondering why it continues to trade so far below its NAV, we can show you that there is nothing strange, nor new, here because it has been doing this for quite some time.

-And I would like to say once again that this is definitely not the sector where one should pick his investment based on discount as an absolute value, because there are other, more relevant metrics to look at.
+Once again, this is definitely not the sector where one should pick his investment based on discount as an absolute value, because there are other more relevant metrics to look at.

 6. Highest Effective Leverage: